PYRiTEmonark/say-my-name/README.md

     - <keywords>
 ```

-If you are using OCR (don't) you will need a ttf file with a suitable font.
+If you are using OCR (don't) you will need a ttf file with a suitable font and an install of Google Tesseract OCR.

 ## Evaluated keywords
 If you want the bot to evaluate the input to match the keyword simply write the keyword as follows